web-roberto/rob-template-html-css-andrei/README.md

-# rob-template-js-andrei
+# rob-template-html-css-andrei
-Template for a web made in Javascript made by Andrei
+Template for a web made in HTML and CSS made by Andrei